Plenaries at ESCAIDE 2023

 Plenaries provide an opportunity to discuss public health challenges and scientific advances, bring together experts in cross-cutting fields to enable evidence from infectious disease research and epidemiology to be translated into improvements in public health.

-The content of plenaries is developed by the ESCAIDE Scientific Committee (10 cross-field members), who invite high-level speakers to deliver inspiring presentations and address questions from the audience.
-There will be five plenary sessions at ESCAIDE 2023, chaired by the ESCAIDE Scientific Committee.
+The content of plenaries is developed by the ESCAIDE Scientific Committee (11 cross-field members), who invite high-level speakers to deliver inspiring presentations and address questions from the audience.
+There were five plenary sessions at ESCAIDE 2023, chaired by the ESCAIDE Scientific Committee.
 The format of each varies from panel discussions, interviews and debates.
-The topics will include digital transformation and artificial intelligence, revisiting the concept of 'prevention' for communicable diseases, wastewater surveillance, One Health and the post-pandemic public health workforce.
+The topics included digital transformation and artificial intelligence, revisiting the concept of 'prevention' for communicable diseases, wastewater surveillance, One Health and the post-pandemic public health workforce.

-Plenaries in hybrid: All plenary sessions will be live-streamed to the conference platform, with speakers and audience in the venue and online.
-Recordings of the sessions will be available on YouTube after the conference.
+Plenaries in hybrid: All plenary sessions were live-streamed to the conference platform, with speakers and audience in the venue and online.
+Recordings of the sessions are now available on YouTube.

-Plenary B: Broadening the horizon: Revisiting the concept of ‘prevention’ for communicable diseases
+Plenary A: Broadening the horizon: Revisiting the concept of ‘prevention’ for communicable diseases

 This session aims to reflect on the scope of the concept of ‘prevention’ and its complexities, as well as how it relates to preparedness.
 The audience will hear from a diverse panel of experts about the challenges, potentials and lessons learned from different disease areas – including non-communicable diseases – and the application and relevance of social and behavioural sciences in communicable disease prevention.
 The session will also explore the role of Public Health professionals in defining and addressing diverse prevention needs in different population groups, as well as the role of community engagement in communicable disease prevention.